How CBD Oil Works in the Body

 First, taking CBD may help increase your appetite and decrease nausea.
 Also, CBD has been said to reduce inflammation that causes pain by triggering your CB2 receptors.

 Do you suffer from acne?
 There's some evidence that suggests that CBD may be helpful, depending on the type of acne that you have.
 CBD oil is anti-inflammatory and may also decrease the amount of sebum (think oily skin) that your skin produces.
-Also, CBD could have the ability to prevent cytokines which may create trigger acne.
+Also, CBD could have the ability to prevent cytokines that may create trigger acne.

 Although researchers have discovered this, the studies are still new and more evidence will be needed before doctors can recommend that you add CBD oil in your skincare routine.